Munyawera-Fils/nextjs-openai-film-suggestion/README.md

     `yarn dev`

 6. Access the application by navigating to [http://localhost:3000](http://localhost:3000/).
-The film suggestions AI  application should be live now.
+The FilmInsight AI  application should be live now.